he-dev/SmartConfig/README.md

-# SmartConfig v7.0.3
+# SmartConfig v8.0.0

-SmartConfig is a configuration framework that makes writing configurations very easy.
+With SmartConfig you can setup a strongly typed configuration within a few minutes.

+---

+## Changelog

+- Updated references to `Reusable`
+- `Where` now allows you to specify an expression for the column name

+---

 The core package on NuGet: `Install-Package SmartConfig` contains:
 - AppSettingsStore